The 9 Essential Amino Acids To Lower Blood Sugar, Build Muscle & Reduce Stress

-Animal-based: Beef, lamb, pork, poultry, tuna, salmon, shrimp, eggs, cheese, yogurt, milk
+Animal-based: beef, lamb, pork, poultry, tuna, salmon, shrimp, eggs, cheese, yogurt, milk

 Plant-based: Brazil nuts, soybeans, tofu, beans, lentils, quinoa, wheat germ, spirulina, peanuts

 The essential amino acid phenylalanine plays a key role in the creation of other amino acids, including tyrosine.
-Tyrosine, in turn, has a number of uses in the body, including the production of the neurotransmitters dopamine, norepinephrine (noradrenaline), and epinephrine (adrenaline)—and thus plays a role in regulating mood and emotional response, as well the body's fight-or-flight response.
+Tyrosine, in turn, has a number of uses in the body, including the production of the neurotransmitters dopamine, norepinephrine (noradrenaline), and epinephrine (adrenaline)—and thus plays a role in regulating mood and emotional response, as well as the body's fight-or-flight response.

 Good food sources of phenylalanine:

-Animal-based: Beef, lamb, pork, poultry, cheese, tuna, salmon, eggs, milk, yogurt, gelatin, collagen
+Animal-based: beef, lamb, pork, poultry, cheese, tuna, salmon, eggs, milk, yogurt, gelatin, collagen

-Plant-based: Soybeans, tofu, pumpkin seeds, peanuts, almonds, pistachios, cashews, quinoa, wild rice, brown rice, oats, wheat germ, spirulina
+Plant-based: soybeans, tofu, pumpkin seeds, peanuts, almonds, pistachios, cashews, quinoa, wild rice, brown rice, oats, wheat germ, spirulina

 The essential amino acid threonine plays a central role in the production of collagen and elastin, which help provide structure and stretchiness to skin and connective tissues.
 It's also found in high concentrations in the central nervous system, and some research suggests it may help reduce symptoms of spasticity (when certain muscles are continuously contracted) in multiple sclerosis patients, as well as alleviate anxiety and mild depression.